 Now it is time for the public to understand the real power of public relation (PR) or natural public relations.
 During this time, you may have tended to think that a PR practitioner has a “fun job” and only has the job of talking to the media all the time.
 But of course, for public relations, it is a fun job.

 However, some things are far more critical and exciting than being a PR practitioner.
-Namely, they are brand builders, messengers and messengers of the company to a broad audience, communication command centres, main generators of a company or organization, and many more.
+Namely, the company’s competency management system makes them brand builders, presenters, and messengers of the company to a wide audience, communication command centers, main generators of a company or organization, and many more.
 So, are you interested in becoming a PR practitioner?
 Please refer to the following understanding, duties, and challenges of a PR to find out more.

 What is Public Relation?

 Public relation is a process of interaction between organizations and the community to create a public opinion, develop understanding, convey perceptions, foster motivation, and generate public participation.

 This process aims to mutual benefit, instill a good perception, and build understanding and trust between the public and the company to create a good image of the organization or company.

 Another definition of public relations describes the ongoing effort to build and maintain mutual understanding between organizations and society.

 According to Frank Jefkins, the definition of PR is something that summarizes the overall planned communication, both inside and outside the organization, with its publics to achieve specific goals based on mutual understanding.